-They also have the hard task to integrate our child into a mainstream setting with all the challenges that come with it.
-And those challenges are magnified by unknown sources around us.
-Our strongest battle always reverts back to educational handling of a condition few people know anything about.
+They also have the hard task to integrate our child into a mainstream setting and one of the biggest battles always reverts back to the educational handling of a condition few people know anything about.

 Then I found out something that sent me into an unprecedented state of panic.

 I didn’t have my armour on and my emotions were exposed just enough to send me over the edge.

 A group of parents had used an online forum to exchange views and versions of behavioural incidents that had happened at school involving my child.

 Not only did they debate what could be ‘wrong’ with her but assumed that maybe she had ADHD or was it Autism?